sourcegraph/about/handbook/engineering/distribution/goals.md

     - ~~Dhall.~~ Done: 3.18
   - ~~Create a Kubernetes deployment PoC.~~ Done: 3.19
   - Design Dhall Architecture. _Estimated completion: 3.20_
-  - Migrate internal deployments to Dhall, onboard other teams on how to make changes with Dhall and collect feedback.
+  - Migrate internal deployments to Dhall, onboard other teams on how to make changes with Dhall and collect feedback. _Estimated completion: 3.21/3.22_
   - Use Dhall to generate public Kubernetes manifests.
   - Create customer facing migration path and how-to documentation.
   - Migrate a highly technical customer to Dhall and collect usage feedback.